gitmarek/libbitcoinrpc/README.md

     make clean

-You can also build and perform some testing with bitcoin daemon in regtest
+You can also build and perform unit testing with bitcoind daemon in regtest
 mode:

     make test